KTX: Suseo HSR

 First plans for the Honam HSR foresaw a terminus in Suseo station, southeast Seoul.
 The branch to Suseo was re-launched as a separate project, the Suseo High Speed Railway (Suseo HSR), in June 2008.
 Detailed design of the 61.1 km line is underway since September 2010, with opening planned by the end of 2014.
 For the longer term, new high-speed lines from Seoul to Sokcho on the eastern coast, and a direct branch from the Gyeongbu HSR south to Jinju and further to the coast are under consideration.
 In conjunction with the award of the 2018 Winter Olympics to PyeongChang in July 2011, KTX service via the eastern coast line was anticipated; the expected travel time there from Seoul is 50 minutes.

+The line is currently served by SRT, not KTX.

+Future plans

 Jeju Island

 In January 2009, the Korea Transport Institute also proposed a 167 km line from Mokpo to Jeju Island, putting Jeju 2 hours 26 minutes from Seoul.
 The line would include a 28 km bridge from Haenam to Bogil Island and a 73 km undersea tunnel from Bogil Island to Jeju Island (with a drilling station on Chuja Island), for an estimated cost of US$10 billion.
 As the proposal was popular with lawmakers from South Jeolla Province, the government is conducting a feasibility study, but the Jeju governor expressed skepticism.
-The Seoul-Jeju route has been mentioned as the world's busiest air route with 9.9 million passengers in 2011.
+The Seoul-Jeju route is the world's busiest air route with 13.7 million passengers (2023).